Angular-Dynamic-Hooks/Documentation/documentation/how-to-use.md

 }
 ```

 As you can see, we replaced the `ExampleComponent` class in the parsers array with a more explicit configuration object that specifies a `selector`.
-This is a `SelectorHookParserConfig` and it offers several options to customize how a component is parsed from the content (see the [SelectorHookParserConfig]({{ "documentation/parsers#selectorhookparserconfig" | relative_url }}) section for the full list).
+This is a [SelectorHookParserConfig]({{ "documentation/parsers#selectorhookparserconfig" | relative_url }}) and it offers several options to customize how a component is parsed from the content.

 See it in action in this Stackblitz: